walshie4/My_Middleman_Boilerplate/README.md

 2. `cd` into repo - `cd YOUR_PROJECT_NAME/`

+3. Delete boilerplate git repo - `rm -rf ./.git/`

+4. Initialize new git repo - `git init`

+5. Make initial commit - `git add --all; git commit -m "init"`

-3. Start Middleman - `make run` or `make test`
+6. Start Middleman - `make run` or `make test`

-4. Open a web browser to `//localhost:4567/` and start editing (page will live update thanks to the live-reload plugin).
+7. Open a web browser to `//localhost:4567/` and start editing (page will live update thanks to the live-reload plugin).